ki4jgt/Book-of-the-Damned/README.md

 There are still single-celled organisms today, because Truth never lost a use for them.
 Viruses and bacteria can take down entire multicellular organisms, because they're small enough to infiltrate said organisms.

-Strength in the group fails against the very thing which built it.
+Strength in the group fails against the very thing which built it -- the individual.
 With every strength, there is an equal and opposite weakness.
 It is beyond us to determine the usefulness of a thing.
 Some diseases kill the young and leave the old.
+Some target less healthy.

 All are Truth.
 All have strength and purpose.